Pandaqi/Pandaqi-Blog/pandaqi-blog/content/news-and-updates/my-journey-to-becoming-a-game-designer/index.md

 Why?
 Well, this article started its life when I ran out of space around my work area.

-Over the years, I've made numerous games, and the amount per year only seems to go up.
+Over the years, I've made numerous games, and the number only seems to increase each year.
 Most of those games are _board games_, which means I have printed and cut physical materials.
 As it turns out, physical items take up _space_.

 When I made my first few games, I could easily stash them away in some random container.
 They were just a handful of cards, or a few playing boards printed on an A4 paper.